- Ease of Use

 When you’re input how much you want to purchase at that Price / BTC, just select ‘Request Purchase’ and you’ll be taken to a screen like this.

 Before any payment details are released, you’ll now need to wait for the seller to confirm the order.
 If they don’t confirm the order within 5 minutes, the order is automatically cancelled (and you’ll see something like this).

 If the seller does confirm your order, you’ll be provided with payment details (account number, sort code, and a reference).
 Once you’ve paid the seller and they confirm receipt on XCH4NGE, the coins should be released shortly after to your XCH4NGE wallet.

 - Ripple (XRP)

 Buyers don’t directly pay any fees to XCH4NGE when buying cryptocurrency on their platform.
-However, XCH4NGE charges sellers a fee of 0.75% when they make trades on their platform.
-That’ll get passed along to the buyer in the form of an inflated bitcoin (BTC) price.
+However, XCH4NGE charges sellers a fee of 1% when they make trades on their platform.
+That’ll get passed along to the buyer in the form of an inflated Bitcoin (BTC) price.

 That’s not great.
 There are numerous alternatives which offer more competitive rates (between 1% and 2%).
 Here’s an overview of your best options in the UK.

 To be absolutely clear, that’s not the fault of XCH4NGE.
-The competitiveness of the prices on XCH4NGE are dictated by the users on their platform – not them.
-Over time, I expect their rates will become more competitive.
-Over January 2019, they are looking to onboard more sellers (to improve liquidity).
+The competitiveness of the prices on XCH4NGE are dictated by the users on their platform, not them.
+If they’re able to attract more people to their platform, then I expect their rates will become more competitive.

 |Supported Fiat Currencies||GBP|